-1. Access the LERIS through http://online.prc.gov.ph/ using a computer with a good internet connectivity.
-If you already have an account, log in to the website using your login details, otherwise, go to REGISTER tab to create an account.
+Access the LERIS through http://online.prc.gov.ph/ using a computer with good internet connectivity.
+If you already have an account, log in to the website using your login details, otherwise, go to the REGISTER tab to create an account.
 Read the Terms of Service then click the I Agree button to proceed to the account creation.

-3. Complete your account profile by entering your pertinent information.
+Complete your account profile by entering your pertinent information.
 Use the drop-down menu if needed then save your information by clicking the button at the bottom of the page.
 Upload a good-quality picture.
 To avoid delay or disapproval, please follow the following:

 - The photos must be taken no more than 6 months prior to uploading.

 - The applicant must wear decent attire with a collar.

 Your application will NOT be processed if: